olegkleiman/Tlv.Search/README.md

 }
 configurations["settings"]
 ```
-Embeddings are produced by the model hosted at TensorFlow Hub:
+In this example Embeddings are produced by the model (universal-sentense-decoder) hosted at TensorFlow Hub:
 ``` Python
 import tensorflow_hub as hub